area9innovation/flow9/tools/dsl/wase/readme.md

 The result is that this data is copied into memory on startup.

 TODO:
-Add syntax for passive data, which is not automatically copied until memory.init is called.
+- Add syntax for passive data, which is not automatically copied into memory until memory.init is called.

-Add syntax for raw bytes?
+- Add syntax for raw bytes?

+- Capture the address of data segments?

+- Support opcodes:

 	meminit<data>(offset)

 	// This will drop the data given segment drop<data>();

+## Tables

+TODO: Define syntax for this

+	// Tables
+	import id : table(min, max?)<reftype> from module.name;

 # Expressions